Plant-based meat market in China

-This is precisely what Beyond meat setting up a Chinese-language website, as well as accounts on local social media platforms such as Tencent’s WeChat and Weibo, to spread the word about its debut in China and to better connect with Chinese consumers.
+This is precisely what Beyond meat set up a Chinese-language website, as well as accounts on local social media platforms such as Tencent’s WeChat and Weibo, to spread the word about its debut in China and to better connect with Chinese consumers.

 Latest news about Beyond Meat partnerships

 As we said before, Beyond Meat debuted in China in April 2020 through a partnership with the Starbucks coffee chain.
-The reason is that Starbucks is a trusted brand with a strong market presence and deep understanding of customers in China.
+The reason is that Starbucks is a trusted brand with a strong market presence and a deep understanding of customers in China.

 Starbucks for its part, thanks to the partnership, can introduce the consumption of the increasingly desired plant-based meat in its menu.

-The American coffee giant has in fact introduced dishes made with Beyond plant-based meat in its menu.
+The American coffee giant has in fact introduced dishes made Beyond plant-based meat in its menu.
 With this move Beyond Meat takes the first step into one of the largest food markets in the world.